Bloody Roar 2: Bringer of the New Age

 Bloody Roar 2's gameplay presents a mix of 2D & 3D elements and overall looks and feels very similar to the first game.
 The gameplay is still heavily based on taking advantage of each character's "Beast Form" which make them stronger, faster and enables more special moves.
 Replacing "Rave" mode from the first game, players can now perform a super move combo simply by hitting the L1 button while in Beast mode.
 Overall, it's a very simple setup which is obviously aimed more towards the casual crowd rather than the experienced fighting game player.

 While casual players can jump right in and have fun mashing buttons, BR2 leaves something to be desired from the more competitive crowd.
 Bloody Roar 2 is "playable" but doesn't feel nearly as responsive as other 2D and 3D fighting games of the time.
-The combo system has its moments (and there are indeed some cool combo possibilities involving the wall), but the system has its limits and there are some key fundamentals missing.
+The combo system has its moments (and there are indeed some cool combo possibilities involving the wall game), but the system has its limits in terms of "fun" and there are some key fundamentals missing.

-Characters have a decent amount of strings and special moves, and at the least, there's enough content in movesets to keep most players entertained for a while.
+Most characters have a decent amount of strings and special moves, and at the least, there's enough content inside character movesets to keep players who look deeper entertained for a while.

-graphics are fairly solid for a PS1 game, but still looked dated in 1999.
-The textures and lighting effects are actually pretty decent, although stag
+Bloody Roar 2's graphics are fairly "solid" for a PS1 title... looking only slightly dated for 1999 video game.
+The textures and lighting effects are actually quite sharp, although most stag

-e designs and character models are definitely on the bland side of things.
-The game's sound effects & music aren't anything spectacular either, and voice acting (along with the game's announcer) is pretty irksome for the most part.
-Like the first game, Bloody Roar 2 offers a "unique" concept to the fighting game realm... but doesn't quite deliver on deeper elements of gameplay or replayability.
+Bloody Roar 2's sound effects & music aren't anything spectacular, and voice acting (along with the game's announcer) is a bit annoying and irksome.
+However, BR2's presentation is actually pretty good and likely more than you'd expect to see in a typical 1999 console fighting game.
+Like the prequel, Bloody Roar 2 offers a "unique" concept to the fighting game realm... but doesn't quite deliver on deeper elements of gameplay or replayability.
 1999 was an incredibly competitive and groundbreaking era of fighting games.
-Bloody Roar 2... while innovative in some ways, didn't quite match up to the competition in terms of substance.
+Bloody Roar 2... while innovative in some ways, didn't quite match up to the competition in terms of substance or replayability.

 Developer(s): Hudson Soft Arcade